Jivv0n/toy-shell/README.md

 3) echo prints just one word without word spacing.

 4) "clear" operates normally, but it can work through not exec system call but system function.
-If I use exec system, there is a error like "TERM environment variable not set."
+When I used exec system, there was a error like "TERM environment variable not set."